Old State Pension

-- If you're on a low income, you can boost your state pension by claiming pension credit; this can take your income up to £159.35 a week for a single person (2017/18 figs).
-For more info on pension credit, see the full Pension Credit guide.
+- If you're on a low income, you can boost your state pension by claiming pension credit.
+For more info, see the full Pension Credit guide.

 That said, if you defer your pension any lump sum income you take is taxed differently.

-Yes.
-It rises every April.
-To try to be fair, there's a system called the 'triple-lock' in place at the moment.
-This means every April the basic state pension amount increases by the highest of the previous September's inflation rate (based on the Consumer Prices Index), the increase in average earnings, or 2.5%.
-The ‘triple-lock’ is expensive and its future is under review.
+Yes, it rises every April.
+There's a system called the 'triple lock' in place, which means every April the basic state pension amount increases by the highest of the previous September's inflation rate (based on the Consumer Prices Index), the increase in average earnings, or 2.5%.
+The triple lock is expensive and its future is under review.

 However, your pension may not increase every year if you retire to certain countries outside the UK.